itpp-labs/misc-addons/web_debranding/doc/index.rst

 * ``[[ Settings ]] >> General Settings``.

-  RESULT: *Use external pads in Odoo Notes.
-Extract and analyze Odoo data from Google Spreadsheet.*
+    Use external pads in Odoo Notes.
+Extract and analyze Odoo data from Google Spreadsheet.

+  RESULT: No more Odoo word within phrases.

 * ``[[ Settings ]] >> Dashboard >> *Implementation* section``

+    Follow these implementation guides to get the most out of Odoo.

-  RESULT: No more Odoo word in all backend qweb templates. *Follow these implementation guides to get the most out of Odoo.*
+  RESULT: No more Odoo word in all backend qweb templates.

 * ``[[ Settings ]] >> Dashboard >> Companies``
 * Create a new Company

+    There is a placeholder for the Website field *www.odoo.com*

-  RESULT: No more Odoo word in hints, examples, etc. *There is a placeholder for field Website www.odoo.com*
+  RESULT: No more Odoo word in hints, examples, etc.

 * ``[[ Discuss ]] >> CHANNELS >> #general``
-* Send /help to the chat
+* Send ``/help`` to the chat

   RESULT: The message from the Bot open menu has been received.